RosettaCommons/documentation/application_documentation/antibody/General-Antibody-Options-and-Tips.md

 There are many numbering schemes and CDR definitions for antibodies in the literature.

-To begin any current Rosetta Antibody protocol, one must first renumber their input PDB.
+To begin any current Rosetta Antibody protocol, one must first renumber their input PDB, unless the PDB is created by sequence through the antibody.py script.

 - Chothia + Kabat: [AbNum](http://www.bioinf.org.uk/abs/abnum/)
 - AHO (Required for Antibody Design protocols): [PyIgClassify](http://dunbrack2.fccc.edu/PyIgClassify/)